-In 2018 CTPM Australasia Pty Ltd (National RTO Code: 91301) was offered and accepted a Smart and Skilled contract to be an approved training provider for the NSW Department of Industry to deliver:
+In 2018 CTPM Australasia Pty Ltd (National RTO Code: 91301) was offered and accepted a Smart and Skilled 2018-2019 Contract to be an approved training provider for the NSW Department of Industry to deliver the Smart and Skilled Targeted Priorities Prevocational and Part Qualification Program.

 Approved Smart and Skilled training providers are contracted to deliver government-subsidised courses, this training is subsidised by the NSW Government.